awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindowtarget.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OwnerInformation`  <a name="cfn-ssm-maintenancewindowtarget-ownerinformation"></a>
-A user\-provided value that will be included in any CloudWatch events that are raised while running tasks for these targets in this Maintenance Window\.
+A user\-provided value that will be included in any CloudWatch events that are raised while running tasks for these targets in this maintenance window\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`